Smarties98/MethPy/README.md

 They will be saved in text file in `./Input/Sequence tutorial` while the relative reference is saved as TutorialF.txt (forward) and TutorialR.txt (reverse) in `./References`.

 #### :bookmark: Ref<a name="header6"/>
-Use the `ref.py` module to save the reference, both the forward and the reverse, in `./References`
+Use the `ref.py` module to save a reference, both the forward and the reverse, in `./References`
 ```python
 from methpy import ref
 ref ()